ChrisMalnick/xx3dsfml/README.md

 #### Window modes

-Currently support single window and split window to achieve this behavior just change the code before make
+Currently support single window and split window to change this startup behavior just change the code before make
 #define WINDOWS 1 // for single view
 #define WINDOWS 2 // for split view